Twelve months later, here’s a Thai language progress report and an update to our previous Learn Thai Podcast review.

 One hour, max: One hour with Learn Thai Podcast is approaching my mental “saturation point” but I feel I learn a lot more than in a 1-hour classroom lesson.
 The lessons are well structured to review and reinforce, with an overall feeling that they’re leading somewhere useful.

 Immediate results?
 After using it for a few weeks I found it definitely worked for simple conversations.
 I got a lot more out of a trip than my friends who mustered a single “sawadee khrap” between them.
+I could even ask for a beer!

 The big test: Is it working?